 The combination of these factors makes wearable devices such as fitness trackers an ideal technology for utilization in different domains such as healthcare, entertainment, and fitness purposes [sinha2019taxonomy].
 Considering the features, benefits, and rapid adoption of these devices in recent years, some studies have also investigated their potential use in education as they represent a promising new technology that can offer additional advantages for formal and informal learning environments for both students and teachers [@koutromanos2020use].

-@de2017towards pointed out that despite the scarcity of existing literature on wearables in the educational context, two different approaches can be identified: (1) On the one hand, there is research on wearables as educational tools to create particular projects and investigate their potential in teaching and learning situations @shadiev2018study, for example, showed that students performed best in learning English when using smartwatches.
+Despite the scarcity of existing literature on wearables in the educational context, two different approaches were identified (@de2017towards): (1) On the one hand, there is research on wearables as educational tools to create particular projects and investigate their potential in teaching and learning situations @shadiev2018study, for example, showed that students performed best in learning English when using smartwatches.
 (2) On the other hand, there are studies using wearables to analyze physiological data from users in teaching-learning contexts to detect students' skills and improve their performance profiles. byun2018feasibility evaluated the practicality and effectiveness of an intervention with wearable fitness tracker devises to promote physical activity among preschoolers.
 Students utilizing the wearable device exhibited notably reduced sedentary behavior and increased overall physical activity levels.

 However, in most studies, the focus is on students, especially to support their learning [@koutromanos2020use].
 Despite the enormous potential of wearables, there is a desideratum of studies that deal with important recorded parameters and in particular their significance for teachers.